mckennapsean/dissertation/content/02-background.md

-When it comes to data visualization design, the core concepts of active learning can help overcome some of the challenges faced by educators when teaching concepts surrounding design thinking [@He2017], from considering broad divergent visualization ideas [@Roberts2015], evaluating based on visualization principles, and leveraging existing designs to create something new.
-An effective pedagogical methodology is the use of design studios incorporated into the classroom setting [@Greenberg2009; @Reimer2003; @He2017], inspired by its use in fields like architecture, design, and art.
-For visualization, educators often incorporate these studios as workshops or practical exercises and also through real-world projects for students to learn about design outside of the classroom [@Kerren2008].
-For example, VizItCards [@He2017] was created to help novices practice and reinforce visualization concepts during an in-class design workshop.
+When it comes to data visualization design, the core concepts of active learning can help overcome some of the challenges faced by educators when teaching concepts surrounding design thinking [@He2017], from considering broad divergent visualization ideas [@Roberts2015], to evaluating based on visualization principles, and leveraging existing designs to create something new.
+An effective pedagogical methodology is the use of design studios incorporated into the classroom setting [@Greenberg2009; @Reimer2003; @He2017], inspired by its use in fields such as architecture, design, and art.
+For visualization, educators often incorporate these studios as workshops or practical exercises and also through real-world projects for students to learn about design outside the classroom [@Kerren2008].
+For example, VizItCards [@He2017] was created to help novices practice, and it is used to reinforce visualization concepts during workshops.
 Human-computer interaction educators have noted that computer science students in a design studio tend to focus more on idea refinement rather than broad idea generation and innovation [@Cennamo2011].
 Other active learning approaches include the use of design workshops [@He2017; @Huron2016; @Zoss2016],